 What should I avoid while taking fentanyl citrate (Actiq)?

-Grapefruit and grapefruit juice may interact with fentanyl and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with fentanyl citrate and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 What other drugs will affect fentanyl citrate (Actiq)?

 Cold or allergy medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety can add to sleepiness caused by fentanyl citrate.
 Tell your doctor if you regularly use any of these medicines, or any other narcotic pain medicine.

 There are many other medicines that can cause serious medical problems if you take them together with fentanyl citrate, especially:

 - diltiazem (Cardizem, Cartia, Dilacor, Diltia, Diltzac, Taztia, Tiazac);